playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 7. The text contents of non-positioned, non-floating elements, as well as a few other rules

-8. Positioned elements without a `z-index` applied, or with a `z-index` of `0`, as well as a few other rules
+8. Positioned elements without a `z-index` applied or with a `z-index` of `0`, as well as a few other rules

-9. Elements with `z-index` of `1` or more
+9. Elements with a `z-index` of `1` or more

 10. Depending on your browser, [`outline`](https://developer.mozilla.org/en-US/docs/Web/CSS/outline)s

-> While this includes [all of steps of painting order according to the CSS specification](https://www.w3.org/TR/CSS22/zindex.html), those steps may have more sub-steps.
-Overall, this list is non-comprehensive in order to keep the list readable.
+> While this includes [all of the steps of painting order according to the CSS specification](https://www.w3.org/TR/CSS22/zindex.html), those steps may have more sub-steps.
+Overall, this list is non-comprehensive to keep the list readable.

 So, if we have the following HTML: